Last Updated On

 A Damaging Problem for Employees and Businesses Alike

-With 17 million U.S. adults suffering from alcohol use disorder, it’s not difficult to grasp the impact of this problem on the working world.
+With at least 14 million U.S. adults suffering from alcohol use disorder, it’s not difficult to grasp the impact of this problem on the working world.
 Four-fifths of those individuals are either working, or dependent on a member of the workforce.
 AUD poses a number of health hazards.
 These include accidents on (or away from) the job, and increased risks of cancer, heart disease and liver disease.

 The damage that alcohol misuse does to your workers naturally does damage to your workplace as well: